create3000/x_ite/docs/_posts/getting-started.md

   </tr>
 </table>

->**Tip:** If you still haven't had enough and would like to see even more models, then take a look at the [glTF Sample Viewer](/x_ite/laboratory/gltf-sample-viewer/).
+>**Tip:** If you still haven't had enough and would like to see even more models, then take a look at the [X_ITE glTF Sample Viewer](/x_ite/laboratory/gltf-sample-viewer/).
 There are a lot of models from simple to advanced.
 {: .prompt-tip }

 ## Download X_ITE v{{ site.x_ite_latest_version }}